 Teams that work together also tend to work faster because they can draw upon a wider range of opinions, skills, and experiences, whether they’re making decisions or putting together plans.

-More brains = more productivity
+Simply put, more brains = more productivity

 Teamwork leads to learning opportunities

 Working collaboratively gives all team members an opportunity to learn others’ experiences.
 They gain insight from fresh perspectives and learn new ways of doing things.
 This can lead to greater job satisfaction, as well as improved morale and productivity over time.

 Collaboration builds confidence